volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

-09th march 2018
+18th march 2018
 #	VOLUMIO SPOTIFY CONNECT 2 PLUGIN

 This new version is based  on [`librespot`](https://github.com/librespot-org/librespot) and the great addition from @ashthespy https://github.com/ashthespy for metadata integration in volumio!

-It is still in dev and some feature are missing.
+It is still in dev and some features are missing.

 Tested on :